theuerc/interview_simulator/README.md

 ```
 Then go to http://localhost:8080/

-At this point the sqlite database should be created.
+At this point a sqlite database should be created.
 You can check this by running the following command in the root directory, or you can just move to the next step:
 ```bash
 sqlite3 dev.db
 sqlite> .tables